vmware/splinterdb/tests/unit/README.md

 ----
 ## How To Run unit-tests

 Quick **smoke-tests** run of unit tests: `$ make run-tests`

-This runs a small subset of unit tests, which execute very quickly, so that you can get a quick turnaround on the overall stability of any product changes.
+This runs a small subset of unit tests, which execute very quickly, so that you get a quick turnaround on the overall stability of any product changes.

 You can achieve the same result by executing the following test driver script [test.sh](../../test.sh):